Robins 2024 - 2025

 Reading

 Reading remains the most important aspect of home learning.
 At Weston, we expect children to read at least four times a week.
 This can include reading both at home and at school.
 To make recording this straightforward, children only need to write the book title and author once in their reading diary and then simply note the page number they’ve reached each time they read.
 To support this routine, children should bring their reading diary to school every day.
-For completing their reading four times a week, they will earn four Reading Dojos.
+For completing their reading four times a week, they will earn a five Reading Dojos.
+Please send books in for changing on Tuesdays.